jlu5/certpush/README.md

 Certpush was originally designed to provide TLS to IRC round robins, but has been extended to support shared DNS names in general (e.g. websites backed by anycast or GeoDNS).

-Certpush uses the same scp-syncing mechanism as conf-sync below, and shares some config elements with it (target server addresses and paths).

 An example configuration lives in `certpush/certpush.config.sh.example`.

 ```